How to Ride the Yufuin no Mori: Booking, Route, and JR Pass

 Yufuin no Mori’s Bar Counter

-Make sure you head to the bar counter on the train.
+Make sure you head to the bar counter in carriage two.
 Here, you will find bento boxes and desserts provided by famous local restaurants along the train line.
 It saves you the trouble of needing to travel to the restaurants!

 Important: There are no pure vegetarian options available, and reservations for the bento boxes are required.
 HERE is the menu of Yufuin no Mori’s bar.